 Green Lake Watershed has 44,600 total cropland acres.

-Table 35 watershed
+Order of sub-basins in Table 35 reflects largest to smallest P % reduction amount.
+Critical areas within each subwatershed, as identified by EVAAL and NLPA’s from the Delta Institute Phosphorus Prioritization Plan (2016), will be first priority for BMP adoption.

 Assumed to be four times the five-year cost (to expand water quality program from 20% to 80% phosphorus reduction).

-Two additional professional outreach coordinators (ts, s, and/or outreach coordinators) of agricultural acres.
+Two additional professional outreach coordinators (conservationists, agronomists, and/or outreach coordinators) for every 15,000 acres of agricultural acres.
 Staff may exist within Land Conservation Departments, the GLSD, the GLA, and or other LMPT partners.
 There are 44,600 acres of ag land in the watershed.

 One additional data tracking professional per watershed.